Greenlandicsmiley/knbnBrd/README.md

 - https://github.com/Greenlandicsmiley/knbnBrd/releases/latest

 ### Install the script
+- Make `configure` executable, idk how to not require this elp
 - Run `./configure` inside the script directory
 - Run `make install` inside the script directory